rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 But still we can't use the state inside our `ChildComponent` since it has no idea of this state.
 So how are we going to do this?

 This is a slightly interesting step now.
-We're going to use to good ol' `createContext` API for that.
+We're going to use the `createContext` API for that.
 Let's update our `redux.js` to give us a way to pass the state to our child(ren) component(s), like so :

 `gist:rishichawda/73a4ca3292565b3cd96c7b860ad69c85#redux.js`